-The study focuses on the use of WAB-MT´s PDU session via NR Uu as backhaul of WAB-gNB.
+The study focuses on the use of WAB-MT´s PDU session via NG-RAN as backhaul of WAB-gNB.
 Other options for the backhaul (including non-3GPP radio technology) are not precluded but are not a part of the study.